levinine/oss-cloud/README.md

         - subnetId1
         - subnetId2
 ```
-Since we want to store all lambda function in specific subnet and security group, in this VPC section we'll use these parameters:
+Since we want to store all lambda functions in specific subnet and security group, in this VPC section we'll use these parameters:

-`/NETWORKING/oss-infrastructure-prod/LambdaSecurityGroup`
+`/NETWORKING/oss-infrastructure-prod/LambdaSecurityGroup` <br/>
 `/NETWORKING/oss-infrastructure-prod/LambdaSubnets` .

 ## Possible Improvements